Alioki/Composition_Of_Equilibrium_Gas_Oil/README.md

-# Project Title
+# Composition Of Equilibrium Gas Oil

-Simple overview of use/purpose.
+Estimate composition of equilibrium gas oil in given pressure and temperature

 ## Description